Following on from the Twitter for Business Leading Women workshop, here are the details from my slides.

 - Customer Service #RenaultService

-Common localised Hashtags #openforbusiness or #lovecornwall are widely used in Cornwall.
+Common localised Hashtags #openforbusiness or #lovecornwall are widely used.

 Roddas are using Hashtags to attract people looking for #Easter, #Cornwall and #openforbusiness